Tadukoo/TadukooBibleBukkit/README.md

 Goal
 ----
-The goal of the Tadukoo Bible Project is to spread the Gospel through a Minecraft plugin, in the hopes that more people will read God's word through a video game.
+The goal of the Tadukoo Bible Project is to spread the Gospel through Minecraft, in the hopes that more people will read God's word and come to Him through a video game.
 Hopefully in the future, there will be new plugins and/or mods that will help as well, but this is only the beginning.

 Command Usage
 -------------